‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 I also wonder whether part of the reason why you and I like this movie is that it is to

-And it's like you're going downstairs and that's, or you're parking your car and you're getting out.
+And it's like you're going down, downstairs and or you're parking your car and you're getting out.

 It seems like you're valaying for a party, but actually you're going into this whole crazy secret blackjack world or like this whole secret card world.